 This is particularly useful as you can copy and paste the same link or message to multiple cells – although repeated posts with the same content can be filtered and frequently flagged as spam by social networks, and Hootsuite does warn you so.
-This is extremely time saving.
+This is extremely time-saving.

 It has a clever “point system”.
-A Pro user is given 50 points.
+A-Pro user is given 50 points.

-You can also buy more points – add 50 points for $50 per month up to maximum of 400 points…
+You can also buy more points – add 50 points for $50 per month up to a maximum of 400 points…

 With the Free version you can still view the generic analytics reports at a glance (i.e. instead of logging into Twitter Analytics, Facebook Analytics and Google Analytics separately), so it is still convenient.
 But as you juggle between multiple media profiles, you want to study your followers and the conversion rates more in detail.
 So the Pro version’s analytic feature really is much more valuable.